Q: What is solitary confinement?

 - Increased risk of suicide

-If one is not mentally ill when entering an isolation unit, by the time they are released their mental health has been severely compromised.
+If a person isn’t mentally ill when entering an isolation unit, by the time they are released, their mental health has been severely compromised.
 Many prisoners are released directly to the streets after spending years in isolation.
 Because of this, long-term solitary confinement goes beyond a problem of prison conditions, to pose a formidable public safety and community health problem.

+A: Yes.
 Prison isolation fits the definition of torture as stated in several international human rights treaties, and thus constitutes a violation of human rights law.
-For example, the U.N.
+The U.N.
 Convention Against Torture defines torture as any state-sanctioned act “by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person” for information, punishment, intimidation, or for a reason based on discrimination.

-For all these reasons – for the safety of our communities, to respect our responsibility to follow international human rights law, to take a stand against torture wherever it occurs, and for the sake of our common humanity – prison isolation and segregation must end.
+Prison isolation must end—for the safety of our communities, to respect our responsibility to follow international human rights law, to take a stand against torture wherever it occurs, and for the sake of our common humanity.